 Provides information, referrals and direct client assistance for senior citizens, persons with disabilities, veterans and caregivers.
 Technical assistance and public speakers are available for local organizations.

 Plans, develops, provides and monitors a coordinated human services delivery system targeted toward, but no limited to, services pertaining to at-risk youth, substance abuse, mental health, homelessness, child care and low income families.
+The Office of Community Development serves the 39 municipalities of Morris County through its administration of the Community Development Block Grant, HOME Investment Partnerships and Emergency Solutions Grant.

 Provides nursing home and subacute care and related services.
 The facility accepts Medicaid, Medicare A and private pay insurance.
 Facility tours are available by appointment.